mconsonni96/DSP_TDC/README.md

 ![.txt Image](doc/img/Filetxt.png)

-Then we can also align the data and the corresponding valid to the same clock pulse, in case of *BUFFERING_STAGE = TRUE*.
+Then, in (just) the Carry-chains, we can also align the data and the corresponding valid to the same clock pulse, in case of *BUFFERING_STAGE = TRUE*.
 We can see in the following figure the difference between the case *BUFFERING_STAGE = TRUE* and the case *BUFFERING_STAGE = FALSE* :

 ![Buffering Image](doc/img/BUFFERING_STAGE.svg)